mktange/mktange.github.io/content/posts/typescript-and-d365-crm/index.md

 subtitle: Client-side coding done right
 date: 2017-02-26
 layout: Post
-tags: TypeScript CRM D365 XrmDefinitelyTyped
+tags: TypeScript MsDynCRM MsDyn365 XrmDefinitelyTyped
 ---

 Coding and maintaining JavaScript for Dynamics 365/CRM can be quite a hassle if you don’t have a way to manage it properly.